DanielDavis5/PackageManager-Virtual/README.md

 # DESCRIPTION

-An interface that provides a minimumal functionality required to manage software package installations.
+An interface that exposes functionalities for software package management.

 ## SUBROUTINES

 All functions use named parameters.
-For example, the function defintion:
+For example, the function definition:

     func( arg1:string arg2:number ): Hash